Quantization Meets Spikes: Nearly Lossless Conversion at the First Timestep via Polarity Multi-Spike Mapping: Methodology

-To achieve nearly lossless ANN-to-SNN conversion under low-latency constraints, we propose the Polarity Multi-Spike Mapping (PMSM) method, which consists of three core components.
-First, we introduce a Polarity Quantized Activation (PQA) function that preserves the information of Batch Normalization (BN) layers during discretization.
-Second, we design an Augmented Integrate-and-Fire (AIF) neuron model capable of emitting multiple polarity spikes within a single timestep, enhancing the instantaneous representational capacity of SNNs under extreme latency constraints.
-Finally, we conduct a theoretical analysis of the conversion error sources under both single- and multi-timestep conditions, demonstrating the effectiveness of PQA across different temporal configurations.
-The following sections detail these three components in turn.
+In this section, we present the polarity multi-spike mapping (PMSM) framework for nearly lossless ANN-to-SNN conversion under low-latency constraints, as illustrated in Fig.~\ref{fig:fig1}.
+The proposed framework consists of two key components.
+First, we introduce a polarity quantized activation (PQA) function and analyze its entropy to characterize information preservation during discretization, as shown in Fig.~\ref{fig:fig1}(A).
+In addition, we develop a hyperparameter initialization strategy for the quantization process, where the quantization boundaries are determined from an information-theoretic perspective to ensure lossless information preservation, as shown in Fig.~\ref{fig:fig1}(B).
+Next, as shown in Fig.~\ref{fig:fig1}(C), the ANNs are trained with the proposed PQA to align activation distributions with spike-based representations.
+Then, we convert the trained ANNs into SNNs using an Augmented Integrate-and-Fire (AIF) neuron model.
+As illustrated in Fig.~\ref{fig:fig1}(C), the AIF neuron enables multi-spike firing with polarity within a single timestep, thereby enhancing the instantaneous representational capacity under extreme latency constraints.
+Finally, we conduct a theoretical analysis of conversion errors under both single- and multi-timestep settings to further validate the effectiveness of the proposed framework.